Karanchaudhary350/ATM-Simulator-System/README.md

 Contributions to the ATM Simulator System project are welcome.
 If you find any bugs or want to add new features, feel free to fork the repository and submit a pull request.

-## License

-The ATM Simulator System is open-source software licensed under the MIT License.
-See [LICENSE](LICENSE) for details.

 ## Acknowledgments